bandframework/surmise/docs/howtoemulation.rst

 describes how to structure a custom emulator code so that this integration is successful.

-:py:func:`surmise.emulation.emulator.fit` and :py:func:`surmise.emulation.emulator.predict`
+In this tutorial, we describe how to include a new emulator to the surmise's framework.
+We illustrate this with ``PCGP``--an emulator method located in the directory ``\emulationmethods``.

+In surmise, all emulator methods inherit from the base class :py:class:`surmise.emulator`.
-are the main :py:class:`surmise.emulation.emulator` class methods.
+An emulator class calls the user input method, and fits the corresponding emulator. :py:func:`surmise.emulator.fit` and :py:func:`surmise.emulator.predict` are the main :py:class:`surmise.emulator` class methods.
-It also provides the functionality of updating and manipulating the fitted emulator by :py:func:`surmise.emulation.emulator.supplement`, :py:func:`surmise.emulation.emulator.update`, and :py:func:`surmise.emulation.emulator.remove` class methods.
+It also provides the functionality of updating and manipulating the fitted emulator by :py:func:`surmise.emulator.supplement`, :py:func:`surmise.emulator.update`, and :py:func:`surmise.emulator.remove` class methods.

-In order to use the functionality of the base class :py:class:`surmise.emulation.emulator`, we categorize the functions to be included into a new emulation method (for example ``PCGP``) into two categories.
+In order to use the functionality of the base class :py:class:`surmise.emulator`, we categorize the functions to be included into a new emulation method (for example ``PCGP``) into two categories.

 Mandatory functions